 The staff development strategy and annual operational plan outline participation of academic staff in various development activities.
-This is presented in the Annex of Self-Evaluation Report.

-In communication with academic staff it became clear that they have full academic freedom and institutional support.
-80% of costs for research are covered by institutional support.
+Presented in the Annex of Self-Evaluation Report.
+In communication with academic staff became clear that they have full academic freedom and institutional support.
+The 80% of costs for research covered by institutional support.
 Staff established lot of international partnerships.
 After mobility they should prepare the final report.

 The Guideline for Constructive Alignment of Learning Outcomes with Teaching Activity and Assessment Methods and the Guidelines for Student Assessment provide detailed instructions and examples on how to design assessments that effectively measure student learning outcomes.
-Both documents are published on UBT website.
+Both documents published on UBT website.